papir805/ElectroniCart-Sales-Analysis/README.md

     * Product Mix
         * Which items contribute most to total sales?
         * Which items are purchased most frequently?
-        * Which items contribute most to total sales?
-        * Which items are purchased most frequently?
     * Seasonality
         * How do the KPIs change over time?
         * Which month(s) see the highest or lowest KPIs?